beve-org/beve/README.md

 ## Concerning Compression

 Note that EVE is not a compression algorithm.
-It uses some bit packing to be more space efficient, but strings and numbers see no compression.
-This means that EVE binary is very compressible, like JSON, and it is encouraged to use compression algorithms like [LZ4](https://lz4.org), [Brotli](https://github.com/google/brotli), etc. where size is important.
+It uses some bit packing to be more space efficient, but strings and numerical values see no compression.
+This means that EVE binary is very compressible, like JSON, and it is encouraged to use compression algorithms like [LZ4](https://lz4.org), [Brotli](https://github.com/google/brotli), etc. where size is critical.

 ## Compressed Unsigned Integer